Managing your Google Account Security

 Your devices

 Rather self explanatory this one – it shows a list of devices on which you are currently signed into using your Barton account.
-If you are no longer using a device (perhaps an old phone) you can click the 3 dots shown alongside the device and choose Sign out
+If you are no longer using a device (perhaps an old phone) you can click the 3 vertical dots shown alongside the device and choose Sign out

 Third party apps with account access